jayunit100/k8sprototypes/windows/README.md

 ```

 And then try to run kubeadm join, first we also cleanup a possible symlink issue which results in kubelet failing to startup bc of missing pki folder.

+## the tricky part
+Now if your env isnt setup right, this is where things might fall down
+..
+You may run into issues here, the first TWO commands are only need to be run if it fails, and your retrying
 ```
- New-Item -path $env:SystemDrive\var\lib\kubelet\etc\kubernetes\pki -type SymbolicLink -value  $env:SystemDrive
+kubeadm reset # <-- dont run this unless it failed the last time New-Item -path $env:SystemDrive\var\lib\kubelet\etc\kubernetes\pki -type SymbolicLink -value  $env:SystemDrive
 \etc\kubernetes\pki\ -Force